buildpacks/spec/platform.md

 - Each top-level directory is a buildpack ID.
 - Each second-level directory is a buildpack version.

+## Builder

+### Definition

+A Builder is an OCI artifact that MUST have a lifecycle and SHOULD have one or more buildpacks: It is a self-contained single image for building applications.

+### Labels

+There's a bunch of labels that the builder needs to have, but I'm not going to paste all that stuff in yet because I'm probably lazy.

+### Directories

+See above, but think about directory layout.

+### Environment Variables

+_yawn_

+### Lifecycle Executable

+It's an .exe!
+It's an OCI!
+It's super-lifecycle!!!!!

+### Configuration file

+builder.toml

 ## Image Extensions

 ### Image Extensions Directory Layout